albinjal/jaldevik.com/plan.md

 If that sounds good I’ll start writing the code for milestone 1 (dark / light mode) and commit it with a tidy message.

 Note that the website should only have two types of pages so far.
-The home/landing page with some infromation about me / contacts etc as well as links to blog posts. the second type of page so far is the actual blog posts, there should also be a way to return home. keep everything quite minial
+The home/landing page with some infromation about me / contacts etc as well as links to blog posts. the second type of page so far is the actual blog posts, there should also be a way to return home.